 We ask all parents to work with us to make sure holidays always sit within traditional school holiday breaks.
 If you do need to request a request for a holiday during term time, you must get permission from the Headteacher.
 You can only do this if:

-Please note, should your absence request be declined you will recieve a standard response letter detailing the decision and the potential of a penalty notice fine if the holiday goes ahead.
-These fines are applly in all cases where the threshold for unauthorised absence has been met and there are no exceptional circumstances.
-The fine will be £60 per parent, per child.
-So for a family of 4, with two children over the age of 5, the fine for holiday hitting the unauthorised absence threshold will be £240.
+Please note, should your absence request be declined you will receive a standard response letter detailing the decision and the potential of a penalty notice fine if the holiday goes ahead.
+These fines are apply in all cases where the threshold for unauthorised absence has been met and there are no exceptional circumstances.
+The fine will be £80 per parent, per child if paid within 21 days, or £160 per parent per child if paid if paid withing 28 days.
+So for a family of 4, with two children over the age of 5, the fine for holiday hitting the unauthorised absence threshold will be £320 if paid withing 21 days.
+If this is a second fine for the same child within any three-year period, this will be charged at the higher rate of £160.
+Fines per parent are capped to two fines within any three-year period.
+Once this limit has been reached, other action like a parenting order or prosecution will be considered.
 These fines are managed by BCP Council, the funds from these fines do not go to the school.
 More details can be found on the BCP website here.

 Should parents ignore advice and go ahead with a term time holiday, no work will be provided during this time.